500+ Spanish Middle Names for 2026 [Charming and Deeply Meaningful]

 • Javier – Signifies “new house” with fresh beginnings

-• Nicolás – Means “victory of people” triumphantly
+• Nicolás – Means “victory of people” with triumphant energy

 • Gabriel – Translates to “God is my strength”